 visore-progetto-dream.jpg

-In Mozambique to fight papilloma virus infections as part of the fight against cervical cancer.
+We took part in efforts to combat the human papillomavirus (HPV) infection as part of the fight against cervical cancer.

-The Eni Foundation is participating in the Dream project, an initiative by the Community of Sant'Egidio that aims to improve the health of the local population.
-The project places special emphasis on helping women with HIV in Mozambique and on improving access to screening and treatment for cervical cancer.
-The aim of the project is to strengthen Mozambique’s health system, which is currently unable to meet the needs of its citizens, by reducing maternal and infant mortality and improving the quality of the services offered.
-This goal is being pursued through the construction of a multi-speciality outpatient clinic in Zimpeto (Province of Maputo).
+Eni Foundation took part in the Community of Sant’Egidio’s Dream project to improve health outcomes for the local population, with particular focus on women living with HIV in Mozambique, and to widen access to cervical cancer screening and treatment.
+The project aimed to strengthen Mozambique’s health system - currently insufficient to meet citizens’ needs - by reducing maternal and child mortality and improving the quality of services.
+This goal was pursued through the construction of a multi-speciality outpatient clinic in Zimpeto (Province of Maputo).

 visita-papa-francesco.jpg